kianoosh-vadaei/kianoosh-vadaei/README.md

 ### About me

-  - Computer Engineering student at the university of isfahan
+  - Computer Engineering student at the University of Isfahan
   - Unity Developer at Medrick Game Studio
   - In love with AI, computers and everything related
   - Hobbies: :closed_book: Books, :video_game: Video games